DanielMillward/startup/README.md

 - User profile page has various statistics, such as games played and money won
 - Games can be shared with a URL

+## Startup HTML/CSS - Notes

+I learned that the vast majority of what I would have put in a css file can simply be offloaded to Boostrap.
+I don't know if this was good practice or not, but it was a good test of my skills with a new framework regardless.

+I also learned the concept of 12 columns per row.
+This can be gotten around, but in general splitting up a row into 12 allows flexibility in terms of how much space you give one column vs the other.

+I think the most important thing I learned was how to navigate the Bootstrap documentation.
+It is surprisingly readable, and I enjoyed looking at all the examples they provided.

 ## Simon CSS - Notes

 Something that I learned was that there is a sort of mindset as to how to use bootstrap.
 Instead of having to code everything and finagling everything into its own place, with Bootstrap you can just type what you would like it to be and (for the most part) it just does it.
 Some useful classes I've found are: